-Since you are going to need all your concentration for your roux, and once its ready, you need to quickly gather the rest of your ingredients, I recommend getting mise en place ready in advance.
-This means dicing the onions, celery, capsicum in advance.
-Chopping the sausages, cleaning the shrimp etc. So that everything is at arm’s length when you start the recipe.
+Once your roux is ready, quickly gather the rest of your ingredients.
+I recommend getting mise en place ready in advance.
+This means dicing the onions, celery, capsicum, chopping the sausages, cleaning the shrimp etc. So that everything is at arm's length when you start the recipe.

 The Stock for Gumbo

 I think this is as essential as the roux.
-The stock you choose will help determine some of the flavours in this gumbo.
-Since this is a shrimp sausage gumbo, I recommend using shrimp stock which is really easy to prepare at home – just boil the head, tail or any part of the shell in water for 40-60 minutes and drain and you have shrimp stock ready.
-But if that’s effort you don’t want to take, use chicken stock for this recipe.
+The stock you choose will help determine some of the flavors in this gumbo.
+Since this is a shrimp sausage gumbo, I recommend using shrimp stock which is really easy to prepare at home - just boil the head, tail or any part of the shell in water for 40-60 minutes and drain.
+Your shrimp stock is ready.
+But if that's effort you don't want to take, use chicken stock for this recipe.

 Okra in Gumbo

 This is a highly debatable ingredient.
 Most authentic gumbo recipes will use okra in their recipe because it is native to the region where gumbo originates, and is a natural thickener.
-Since we are cooking our roux so much (the deeper the colour of the roux, the lesser its thickening abilities), the gumbo needs an additional thickener which comes from okra or lady finger (as we refer to it here in India).
+Since we are cooking our roux so much (the deeper the color of the roux, the lesser its thickening abilities), the gumbo needs an additional thickener which comes from okra or lady finger (as we refer to it here in India).
 Some people dislike it because of its slimy texture but okra is only slimy if its not cooked properly.
-As it cooks, it completely loses the slime and just becomes a soft vegetable that’s soft and almost creamy.
+Here's how to cook okra so it is not slimy As it cooks, it completely loses the slime and just becomes vegetable that's soft and almost creamy.

 Gumbo is essentially served with rice, but I'm one of those who loves dipping a slice of crusty bread in it.
 But you are the boss of your gumbo so take your pick - rice, potatoes or bread.